 This five day, four nights workshop is best for those that are used to the outdoors.
 We will be doing short hikes and may have to walk over rocks and other unstable surfaces.
 However, we will also spend a fair amount of time photographing from the 27ft Zodiac on day 2 and the 31ft partially covered Mayumi on day 3 & 4.
 Some bear viewing will be best on land but only when Mike says it is fine to do so.
 Day 5, will be in either the Zodiac or the Mayumi.
 If you have any questions about the physical activities, please email.

-Day 1: Friday, August 26 – Arrive into Port McNeil by 1pm for 2 hour orientation.
+Day 1: Friday, August 26 (or Sept 8) – Arrive into Port McNeil by 1pm for 2 hour orientation.
 Check-in to the Haida Way Motel around 3pm.
 After dinner, we will have another orientation / Q & A period at 7pm.
 This will include a slide show to get you excited about what is to come.
 Note, meals are not included on Day 1.

-Day 2: Saturday, August 27 – Leave early morning (TBA) via 27ft Sea Wolf Zodiac for Echo Bay.
+Day 2: Saturday, August 27 (or Sept 9) – Leave early morning (TBA) via 27ft Sea Wolf Zodiac for Echo Bay.
 This day will be devoted to whales, dolphins, seas lions and more.
 Note, you only need to have your camera gear on the Zodiac for this trip.
 You other 1-2 bags of personal items will be transported to Echo Bay via the 31ft Mayumi.
 Note, lunch and dinner are included on Day 2 (not breakfast).

 What IS included: